alex-costanzino/ParticleSwarmOptimization/README.md

 # Particle Swarm Optimization
-A simple implementation of 'Particle swarm optimization' with plain python and some applications.
+A simple implementation of 'Particle swarm optimization' algorithm with plain python and some applications.
 A brief presentation is attached.

 ## P0 - Optimization of several test functions
 Some non-convex, complex, with many local-optima functions, to test the efficiency of the algorithm.